FischerUHH/HiTS-FLIP/README.md

 # 1 HiTS-FLIP

-'High-throughput sequencing–fluorescent ligand interaction profiling' (HiTS-FLIP) is an experiment that enables the study of target molecules with millions of varying DNA sequences in parallel on a flow cell of next-generation sequencers - in this case, Illumina's MiSeq.
+'High-throughput sequencing–fluorescent ligand interaction profiling' (HiTS-FLIP) is an experiment that enables the study of interactions of target molecules with millions of varying DNA sequences in parallel on a flow cell of next-generation sequencers - in this case, Illumina's MiSeq.

 In the corresponding publication, we present two different approaches of examining the interactions between target molecules and DNA: